legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 3.4.
 Interpretation

-‘Training manual’ with regard to life-saving appliances means a manual complying with the requirements of SOLAS III/Part B – Life Saving Appliances and Arrangements, Regulation 35.
+Training organisations wishing to operate training vessels carrying more than 12 trainees should comply with the requirements of the National Marine Administration as indicated in the National Annex.

 ### 3.5 Updating the Code